-The Company is authorised to issue an unlimited number of Ordinary Shares, of which 85,675,173 are issued as at 31 March 2010.
+The Company is authorised to issue an unlimited number of Ordinary Shares, of which 119,582,884 are issued as at 31 March 2011.
 Each share entitles the holder to one vote.
 All shares of the Company rank equally as to dividends, voting powers and participation in assets upon a dissolution or winding up of the Company.

-As at 31 March 2010, the Company also had 12,393,448 options issued and outstanding.
+As at 31 March 2011, the Company also had 17,733,431 options issued and outstanding, of which 9,155,000 options were issued for the benefit of directors, employees and consultants of the Company under the Company's Share Option Plans.
 Each option entitles the holder to acquire one Ordinary Share at exercise prices detailed below.